 Do I have to pay a co-pay for a telemedicine appointment?

-During the current COVID-19 public health emergency, Medicare and the State of Texas with respect to Medicaid and Texas regulated insurance plans have initiated actions that allow physicians to utilize telemedicine services for a broad range of patient healthcare services and in many instances to waive copay and coinsurance requirements for telemedicine services.
-Accordingly, for eligible patients, Dallas Nephrology Associates will follow Medicare, Medicaid, or Texas regulated insurance plans’ specific guidance in waiving copays and coinsurance for such telemedicine services.
+During the current COVID-19 public health emergency, Medicare and the State of Texas, with respect to Medicaid and Texas regulated insurance plans, have initiated actions that allow physicians to utilize telemedicine services for a broad range of patient healthcare services.
+Accordingly, for eligible patients, Dallas Nephrology Associates will follow Medicare, Medicaid, or Texas regulated insurance plans’ specific guidance in waiving co-pays and coinsurance for such telemedicine services.
+We recommend you check with your insurer on any applicable out of pocket costs and network benefits.